tonybaloney/CSnakes/docs/getting-started.md

 And, optionally, a path to a virtual environment if you have one.

-To make this easier, we've bundled Python "Locators" as extension methods to the environment builder with common installation paths for Python.
+To make this easier, we've bundled [Python Locators](reference.md#python-locators) as extension methods to the environment builder with common installation paths for Python.

 ## Configuring a C# Project for CSnakes